Creating a Seamless Workflow: Best Practices for Content Automation Integration

 Organic traffic uplift % traffic change vs. baseline for new/updated content GA4 Weekly

-Average rank improvement Mean SERP position change for target keywords Search console + rank tracker Weekly
+Average rank improvement Mean SERP position change for target keywords Research from search console + rank tracker Weekly

 Cost-per-lead (content) Content-attributed cost divided by leads CRM + accounting Monthly